1. What are biologic and biosimilar drugs?

 - Seek out more information on biosimilars (see the Resources section below)

 - Speak to your prescribing doctor or pharmacist about the switch and discuss your options

 - Stay informed about the switch process

 - Keep a neutral or positive outlook

-There may be exceptions where some patients cannot switch to a biosimilar biologic for exceptional medical reasons.
-Your prescriber can help you determine why it is medically necessary to remain on an originator biologic.
+There may be some patients who cannot switch to a biosimilar for exceptional medical reasons.
+Your prescriber can help you determine if it is medically necessary to remain on an originator biologic.
 A special authorization request may then be submitted by the prescriber to consider approval for continued coverage of an originator biologic.

-8. I take Remicade® or Rituxan®, which are biologics that are administered through an infusion.
+9. I take a biologic that is administered through an infusion.
 If I switch to the biosimilar, do I have to go to a different infusion centre?

-As part of the biosimilar switch, you may switch to a new infusion centre to receive your infusion of the biosimilar version.
-The patient support program offered by the manufacturer of the biosimilar version will coordinate this change.
+You may need to go to a new infusion centre to receive your infusion of the biosimilar version.
+If required, the patient support program offered by the manufacturer of the biosimilar version will coordinate this change.

 If you do not rely on the New Brunswick Drug Plans for coverage of your originator biologic, the Biosimilars Initiative will not directly affect you.
 However, as some private insurers offering employer-sponsored plans have also been implementing biosimilar switch policies, you may wish to contact your private insurer for more information.

 If your originator biologic is covered by the New Brunswick Drug Plans because it is not covered by your private plan or you have reached an annual or lifetime maximum for drug coverage, you will need to switch to a biosimilar brand to maintain coverage.
 The letter from your private plan that is required with your annual application must confirm that the originator biologic and biosimilar brands are not listed on your private plan’s formulary.